Culture in Berlin: Architecture

 Berlin's architecture combines elements from almost all periods and all styles.
-Emblematic of Berlin, the Brandenburg Gate is a renowned landmark in the city.
-There the world-famous boulevard Unter den Linden begins.
+Emblematic of Berlin, the Brandenburg Gate is a landmark in the city.
+There the boulevard Unter den Linden begins.
 Walking along and making small detours from this avenue one can catch a glimpse of the State Opera House, admire the Hedwig's Cathedral or take a closer look at the collections of the Old Museum, which reveal a microcosm of cultural excellence.
 The boulevard Unter den Linden ends at the Berlin Palace.
 Berlin landmarks, such as the Gendarmenmarkt and the French and German Cathedral (including the Schauspielhaus), are the highest examples of the city's Classicist architecture.

 The list of significant structures goes further with the Sanssouci Palace in Potsdam, where one can find the famous terraces designed by Knobelsdorff, as well as the Neues Palais and Orangerie.
 From among the numerous monuments of Berlin, one of the most famous is the Schiller statue, which reminds the visitors of the city's powerful literary tradition.

 Important collections of art can be found at the monumental Pergamon Museum, whose building resembles an ancient temple.
 Since the reunification of 1989, visitors can get there by a boat-ride on the Spree River (which passes by the Reichstagsgebäude – government buildings) or on foot, strolling through the historic inner city.
 Although much of the great art collections of former Berlin suffered the consequences of World War II, many paintings were saved stored in salt mines.